ksu-cs-textbooks/cis300/content/appendix/style/naming.md

 ```

 {{% notice warning %}}
 Automatically-generated event handlers don't follow this convention.
 For example, suppose you generate a Click event handler by double-clicking a **Button** named `uxUpdate`.
 The event handler generated will then be given a name of **uxUpdate_Click**.
 You will need to rename it to **UpdateClick**.
-Be sure to use [Visual Studio's rename feature](/appendix/vs/code-window/#renaming), as this name will also need to be changed in automatically-generated code that you normally won't edit.
+Be sure to use [Visual Studio's Rename feature](/appendix/vs/code-window/#renaming), as this name will also need to be changed in automatically-generated code that you normally won't edit.
 {{% /notice %}}

 ### [Properties](/appendix/syntax/properties)